 - a.
 Collect pump test data from subdivision test wells after water availability studies are conducted. - b.
-Collect water level data from a minimum of 10 wells on a semi-annual basis.
+Collect water level data from a minimum of 10 monitor wells on a semi-annual basis. - c.
+Summarize water availability studies and aquifer level data in an annual report.